Pink Noise and other crap Hull bands from the 80's

 Or here if you want to hear a bit of Everything.
 It was our sad attempt at commercial success.
 Not surprising that no-one bought it, is it?
 It does really sound as if Steve sings "...and I've grown cold towards your mammeries".
 I'm not entirely convinced that he doesn't.

 On the same 12" was Move For You.
 It's not so bad, I suppose, and it cracks along quite nicely.
-There was another track as well, called Ghosts.
-I've saved you the bother of having to listen to it, by not including it on this page.
-You would thank me.

-IHello, girlsn 1989 we recorded a demo at Angel Studios in Hull with John Rowley from The Red Guitars.
+In 1989 we recorded a demo at Angel Studios in Hull with John Rowley from The Red Guitars.
 This is I Won't Miss You (when you've gone), a paean to Margaret Thatcher.
 She must have been quaking in her boots.
 A touch too much reverb, perhaps?.
+We also recorded A Better Time at Angel.
+I don't know what you think, but I reckon we'd been listening to too much New Order.

 Videos